StrangeButUntrue/micropython-ri5/docs/library/index.rst

 Libraries specific to the Technic Hub
 -------------------------------------

+.. admonition:: Difference for RI5
+   :class: attention

+   The following libraries are not found in default MicroPython.
+As such, documentation is mainly based on experimentation and internet sources since no code sources are available.

 The following libraries are specific to the Technic Hub and are built into its Micropython.

 .. toctree::